DamonHu/DDLoggerSwift/README.md

 The font colors of the three output methods are different, and the corresponding types of printLog are different.

 ```
+HDDebugLog(log)	//, the log will not be written to the window, only output in xcode

 HDNormalLog (log) // Log's textColor is green

 HDWarnLog (log) // log's textColor is yellow